 Transfers.
 In some years, CDC has received transfers from other HHS accounts or appropriations subject to specific transfer authorities.
-For example, as shown in Figure 6, CDC has received occasional transfers from the Public Health and Social Services Emergency Fund (PHSSEF)18 and the Nonrecurring Expenses Fund (NEF) accounts.19 In some years, CDC also received LHHS discretionary appropriations under the Public Health Service (PHS) Program Evaluation Set-Aside, or the "PHS evaluation tap" transfer authority.
+For example, as shown in Figure 6, CDC has received occasional transfers from the Public Health and Social Services Emergency Fund (PHSSEF) and the Nonrecurring Expenses Fund (NEF) accounts.
+In some years, CDC also received transfers under the Public Health Service (PHS) Program Evaluation Set-Aside, or the "PHS evaluation tap" transfer authority.
 Authorized by PHSA Section 241, the PHS evaluation tap allows the HHS Secretary, with the approval of appropriators, to redistribute a portion of eligible PHS agency appropriations across HHS for program evaluation purposes.
 Recent LHHS Appropriations Acts have established the higher maximum percentage for the set-aside and have distributed specific amounts of "Tap" funding to selected HHS programs.
 As shown in Figure 6, CDC has not received PHS evaluation tap funding since FY2014.
-The PHS
+The PHS evaluation tap

-18 The Public Health and Social Services Emergency Fund is an account of the HHS Secretary that funds several offices and programs including the Administration for Strategic Preparedness and Response (ASPR), the HHS Cybersecurity program, and the Office of National Security.
+&lt;sup>21 The Public Health and Social Services Emergency Fund is an account of the HHS Secretary that funds several offices and programs including the Administration for Strategic Preparedness and Response (ASPR), the HHS Cybersecurity program, and the Office of National Security.
 It is also frequently used to provide emergency supplemental appropriations for transfer by the HHS Secretary to agencies in HHS and elsewhere, according to legislative direction.

-19 The NEF permits HHS to transfer unobligated balances of expired discretionary funds from FY2008 and subsequent years into the NEF account.
+&lt;sup>22 The NEF permits HHS to transfer unobligated balances of expired discretionary funds from FY2008 and subsequent years into the NEF account.
 Statute authorizes use of the funds for capital acquisitions, including information technology (IT) and facilities infrastructure (42 U.S.C. §3514a).
 Congress and the President can direct the funds to certain accounts through appropriations acts.

-evaluation tap amounts shown in this CRS report reflect funds as appropriated, but do not reflect final amounts of transfers out of CDC accounts under the same authority.
+amounts shown in this CRS report reflect the transfer of those funds as directed in appropriations acts, but do not reflect final amounts of transfers out of CDC accounts under the same authority.

 Smaller mandatory appropriations for public health programs.
-Some smaller CDC public health programs have been funded by mandatory budget authorities, such as for the Childhood Obesity Demonstration Project,20 as authorized in Social Security Act (SSA) Section 1139A(e)(8).21
+Some smaller CDC public health programs have been funded by mandatory budget authorities, such as for the Childhood Obesity Demonstration Project, as authorized in Social Security Act (SSA) Section 1139A(e)(8).